-The above conditions indicate the existence of material uncertainties, which may cast significant doubt upon the Group's ability to continue as a going concern.
+These conditions indicate the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
+Therefore, the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.